Meal planning with Kids on the Go

 A little about me and how I got here...

-I started out at Villanova for accounting, but soon found myself as a computer programmer creating websites in the mid-’90s.
-That lasted a few years before I decided to be a stay-at-home mom and I’ve never looked back!
+I started at Villanova studying accounting, then ended up working as a computer programmer building websites in the mid-’90s.
+A few years later, I became a stay-at-home mom and never looked back.

-If that’s you, get in touch—I’d love to help.
+If that sounds like you, I’d love to help.

 Here is my story on YouTube.